s-mcdonald/json/README.md

 ___

-PHPJson is a JSON library that provides tools to work with JSON files ans structures.
+`PHPJson` is a JSON library that provides tools to work with JSON files ans structures.
 Its primary feature is the ability to serialize PHP objects into JSON and deserialize (hydrate) JSON back to PHP objects.

-Other features such include;
+Other features include
 - Encode
 - Decode
 - Minify (uglify)